THEORY OF PRACTICE

 Not everyone needs or wants to know about the theory that I use in my practice, but I know there are some of you out there.
 This one is for you.

-Here is the thing - prior to my graduate work I was only taught Cognitive Behavioral Theory through a Psychology lens - heavy on the behavior.
+Here is the thing - prior to my graduate work I was only taught Cognitive Behavioral Theory through a Psychology lens - heavy on behavior.
 That still impacts me and my practice.
 However, I have come to believe it is not enough to know the tools to change.
-The truth is you probably already have a great deal of tools or coping skills inside of you, but when things get hard you may lose the motivation to use them.
+The truth is you probably already have plenty of tools or coping skills inside of you, but when things get hard you may lose the motivation to use them.

 DCT is ultimately a wellness approach.
 A wellness model focuses on facilitating personal growth in social, emotional, spiritual, environmental, occupational, intellectual, or physical ways that move us from one degree of wellness to the next.